-PSYC 512 Advanced Social Psychology (3) PSYC 514 Advances in Biopsychology (4) PSYC 517 Seminar in Personality Theory (3) PSYC 518 Seminar in Sensation & Perception (3) PSYC 519 Seminar in Cognition (3) PSYC 520 Advanced Developmental Psychology (3) PSYC 524 Industrial/Organizational Psychology (3) PSYC 600 Teaching of Psychology (3) PSYC 696 Psychometrics (3) PSYC 697 Directed Study in Psychology (3)

-Culminating Experience Courses [Choose one](3 units): PSYC 698 Program Evaluation (3) PSYC 699 Thesis (1-3)
+PSYC 512 Advanced Social Psychology (3) PSYC 514 Advances in Biopsychology (4) PSYC 517 Seminar in Personality Theory (3) PSYC 518 Seminar in Sensation & Perception (3) PSYC 519 Seminar in Cognition (3) PSYC 520 Advanced Developmental Psychology (3) PSYC 524 Industrial/Organizational Psychology (3) PSYC 600 Teaching of Psychology (3) PSYC 696 Psychometrics (3) PSYC 697 Directed Study in Psychology (3) Culminating Experience Courses [Choose one](3 units): PSYC 698 Program Evaluation (3) PSYC 699 Thesis (1-3)

-b.
-Total number of units in the degree (including pre- and co-requisites).
-33-34 a.
-Identify the program area and persons responsible for management and oversight of the degree.

-4. Academic Structure and Enrollment

-The Psychology program will be responsible for management & oversight of the program so initially the responsibility will fall to the program chair until such time as a graduate program coordinator is designated.

-b.
-Estimate of number of students enrolling in the degree, in the initial year and after three (3) and five (5) years.
-Provide a brief justification for this projection.
+Division of Academic Affairs Approved By: Academic Senate May 5, 2015 Policy Number: SP.14.19 Effective Date: August 19, 2015 Page 4 of 6 Master of Arts in Psychology (b) Total number of units in the Degree (including pre- and co-requisites).
+33/34 units ACADEMIC STRUCTURE AND ENROLLMENT (a) Identify the program area and persons responsible for program management and oversight of the degree.
+The Psychology program will be responsible for management & oversight of the program so initially the responsibility will fall to the program chair until such time as a graduate program coordinator is designated. (b) Estimate number of students enrolling in the degree in the initial year, and after three (3) and five (5) years.
 By design this program will be intentionally kept small, with fewer than 20 students in the program at any one time.
 Thus it will allow for suitable class enrollment but be sufficient for faculty resources for supervision & mentorship.

-Number of Students in the Program

-Initiation Year: 10

-Third Year: 19

-Fifth Year: 19

-5. Faculty and Staff Resources

-- a.
-Existing faculty and staff qualified to teach in and support the degree, including the percent of their work assignment contributing to the degree.
-All faculty currently associated with the Psychology Program are qualified to teach in the MA program.
+Number of Students in the Minor Initiation Year: 10 Third Year: 19 Fifth Year: 19 FACULTY AND STAFF RESOURCES (a) Existing faculty and staff qualified to each in and support the degree, including the percent of their work assignment contributing to the degree

+Division of Academic Affairs Approved By: Academic Senate May 5, 2015 Policy Number: SP.14.19 Effective Date: August 19, 2015 Page 5 of 6 Master of Arts in Psychology All faculty currently associated with the Psychology Program are qualified to teach in the MA program.
 This includes nine tenured and probationary faculty as well as the eighteen lecturers we currently employ.
-When the program begins we will need to hire additional lecturer faculty to cover the six courses (twelve beginning the second year) required in the Master's program. - b.
-Additional faculty and staff needed for the degree and the areas of expertise needed.
-If no new faculty or staff are needed, please explain briefly.
+When the program begins we will need to hire additional lecturer faculty to cover the six courses (twelve beginning the second year) required in the Master's program. (b) Additional faculty and staff needed for the degree and the areas of expertise needed.
 We plan to hire 1 or 2 lecturer faculty to covers courses as necessary for now.
-In addition, we anticipate needing 1 additional support staff member.
-However, the long term needs will require tenure track hires in the area of Quantitative Psychology. - c.
-For post-baccalaureate programs only: If faculty currently teaching in the undergraduate curriculum will be involved in the post-baccalaureate degree, please explain how these faculty and/or their courses and their advising and service time will be replaced at the undergraduate level.
+In addition, we anticipate needing 1 additional support staff member. (c) For post-baccalaureate programs only: If faculty currently teaching in the undergraduate curriculum will be involved in the post-baccalaureate degree, please explain how these faculty and/or their courses and their advising and service time will be replaced at the undergraduate level.
+We currently have eight lecturer faculty who are teaching 9 or fewer units.
+Thus their workload can be increased to provide the needed coverage or we will hire additional personnel as needed.
+FACILITIES, EQUIPMENT, FINANCIAL AND INFORMATION RESOURCES (a) Existing facilities, equipment, and information resources available to support the degree.
+With the opening of Sierra Hall in the Fall of 2015, we will have the needed laboratory space to run the program. (b) External funding already in progress or anticipated Although the development of grant writing skills may be a component of training for some students, there are no external funding in development at this time (c) Facilities, Equipment, and Information Resources Needed to Support the Degree